Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Proof of Theorem

+This proves \eqref{eqgradvL1BKM}.
+Hence none of the four scenarios in Theorem \ref{thmain1} occurs, contradicting the maximality of $\Tstar$.
+Therefore, assumption \eqref{eqass5} is false, and hence

-\textbf{Acknowledgment} C. Hao and S. Yang were partially supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12171460.
-C. Hao was additionally supported by the CAS Project for Young Scientists in Basic Research under Grant No. YSBR-031 and the National Key R\&D Program of China under Grant No. 2021YFA1000800.
-T. Luo was supported by a General Research Fund of Research Grants Council of Hong Kong under Grant No. 11310023.
+The conclusion for irrotational flows follows immediately.
+This concludes the proof. \end{proof} \textbf{Acknowledgment} S. Yang was supported by the Beijing Natural Science Foundation under Grant No. 1264051, the Beijing Postdoctoral Research Activity Funding Program, and the Funding Program for Newly Recruited Young Teachers of Beijing University of Technology.
+C. Hao was partially supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12171460, the CAS Project for Young Scientists in Basic Research under Grant No. YSBR-031 and the National Key R\&D Program of China under Grant No. 2021YFA1000800.
+T. Luo was supported by a General Research Fund of Research Grants Council of Hong Kong under Grant No. 11313025.

-\textbf{Data Availability} Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.
+\textbf{Data Availability} Data sharing is not applicable to this article as no datasets were generated or analyzed during the current study.

 \textbf{Declarations}

 \textbf{Conflict of interest} The authors declare that there is no conflict of interest.